russell-n/apcommand/apcommand/connections/httpconnection.rst

     response = connection.get(data={'wl_unit':'0'})
     print response.text

-The use of `connection.get` is not a typo, the call is just a 'GET' call, since I figured it is the most common thing to do.
-The `repsonse` returned is a `requests.Response <http://docs.python-requests.org/en/latest/user/quickstart/#response-content>`_ object so the HTTPConnection doesn't act exactly like the other connections (which return standard-out and standard error in a tuple).
-There's more information here so I figured it would be better to return the whole thing rather than throw away stuff.
+The use of `connection.get` is not a typo, the ``__call__`` is just a 'GET' call, since I figured it is the most common thing to do, so using it is the same as using ``.get``.
+The `response` returned is a `requests.Response <http://docs.python-requests.org/en/latest/user/quickstart/#response-content>`_ object so the HTTPConnection doesn't act exactly like the other connections (which return standard-out and standard error in a tuple).
+There's more information there so I figured it would be better to return the whole thing rather than throw away stuff.

 Persistence of Data
 -------------------